-In the fashionable variant known as eternal inflation, our Universe is just one particular vacuum bubble within a vast (probably infinite) assemblage of bubbles, or pocket universes.
-If one could take a god's-eye-view of this multiverse of universes, inflation would be continuing frantically in the overall superstructure, driven by exceedingly large vacuum energies, while here and there `bubbles' of low-, or at least lower-, energy vacuum would nucleate quantum mechanically from the eternally inflating region, and evolve into pocket universes.
+If one could take a god's-eye-view of this landscape of universes, inflation would be continuing frantically in the overall superstructure, driven by exceedingly large vacuum energies, while here and there `bubbles' of low-, or at least lower-, energy vacuum would nucleate quantum mechanically from the eternally inflating region, and evolve into pocket universes.
 When eternal inflation is put together with the complex landscape of string theory, there is clearly a mechanism for generating universes with different local by-laws, i.e. different low-energy physics.
 Each bubble nucleation proceeding from a very large vacuum energy represents a symbolic `ball' rolling down the landscape from some dizzy height at random, and ending up in one of the valleys, or vacuum states.
 So the ensemble of physical by-laws available from string theory becomes actualized as an ensemble of pocket universes, each with its own distinctive low-energy physics.
 The total number of such universes may be infinite, and the total variety of possible low-energy physics finite, but stupendously big.

 It is sometimes objected that because our observations are limited to a single universe (e.g. a Hubble volume) then the existence of other universes cannot be observed, and so their existence cannot be considered a proper scientific hypothesis.
 Even taking into account the fact that future observers will see a larger particle horizon, and so have access to a bigger volume of space, most regions of the multiverse (at least in the eternal inflation model) can never be observed, even in principle.
 While this may indeed preclude direct confirmation of the multiverse hypothesis, it does not rule out the possibility that it may be tested indirectly.
 Almost all scientists and philosophers accept the general principle that the prediction of unobservable entities is an acceptable scientific hypothesis if those entities stem from a theory that has other testable consequences.

-The multiverse theory forces us to confront head-on the contentious issue of what is meant by physical reality.
-Is it meaningful to assign equal ontological status to our own, observed, universe and universes that are never observed by any sentient being?
+The megaverse theory forces us to confront head-on the contentious issue of what is meant by physical reality.
+Is it meaningful to assign equal ontological status to our own, observed, Universe and universes that are never observed by any sentient being?
 This old philosophical conundrum is exacerbated when account is taken of the nature of observation.
-In most discussions of multiverse theory, an observer is simply taken to mean a complex biological organism.
+In most discussions of megaverse theory, an observer is simply taken to mean a complex biological organism.
 But this is too restricted.
 Most scientists are prepared to entertain the possibility of conscious machines, and some artificial intelligence (AI) advocates even claim we are not far from producing conscious computers.
-In most multiverse theories, although habitable universes may form only a sparse subset, there is still a stupendous number of them, and in many cases an infinite number.
-(That is the case with Boltmann's original model, and eternal inflation, for example.)
+In most megaverse theories, although habitable universes may form only a sparse subset, there is still a stupendous number of them, and in many cases an infinite number (that is the case with eternal inflation, for example).
 It is therefore all but inevitable that some finite fraction of habitable universes in this vast, possibly infinite, set, will contain communities of organisms that evolve to the point of creating artificial intelligence or simulated consciousness.
 It is then but a small step to the point where the engineered conscious beings inhabit a simulated world.
 For such beings, their `fake' universe will appear indistinguishable from reality.
-So should we include these simulated universes in the ensemble that constitutes the multiverse?
+So should we include these simulated universes in the ensemble that constitutes the megaverse?

-A final objection to the existing multiverse theories is a challenge to the criteria for defining universes.
-In most multiverse theories, universes are labeled by laws of physics and initial conditions.
-Even in extreme multiverse scheme, the chosen criterion is mathematical consistency.
+A final objection to the existing megaverse theories is a challenge to the criteria for defining universes.
+In most megaverse theories, universes are labeled by laws of physics and initial conditions.
+Even in extreme megaverse scheme, the chosen criterion is mathematical consistency.
 It might be objected that these terms are narrow and chauvinistic - indeed, just the sort of criteria to be expected from mathematical physicists.
-Other ways of categorizing universes are conceivable, and could lead to even larger concepts of multiverse.
+Other ways of categorizing universes are conceivable, and could lead to even larger concepts of megaverse.
 Examples might be the set of all possible artistic structures, or morally good systems, or mental states.
 There may be criteria for categorization that lie completely beyond the scope of human comprehension.
 To suppose that the ultimate nature of reality is founded in twenty-first century human physics seems remarkably hubristic.